debt-collection-rag/ocr-monorepo/README.md

 # ocr-monorepo
 our completed OCR pipeline

+### dotenv
+We use a `.env` file to manage environment variables for Azure.
+To make your own, you'll have to set up an azure document intelligence instance - see `azure_ocr.py` or [Microsoft's documentation](https://learn.microsoft.com/azure/ai-services/document-intelligence/quickstarts/get-started-sdks-rest-api?pivots=programming-language-python) for details.

 ### requirements
 - make sure `poppler-utils` is installed @ the system level (rather than using pip)
 - (optional) create a python env with `conda create -n monorepo python=3.11`